Find Affordable College Courses

 Full Nursing at Saint Elizabeth School of Nursing Report

-The excellent programs at Chamberlain University - Indiana helped the school earn the #2 place on this year’s ranking of the best nursing schools in Indiana.
-Chamberlain - Indiana is a fairly small private for-profit school located in the large city of Indianapolis.
+A rank of #2 on this year’s list means Chamberlain University - Indiana is a great place for nursing students.
+Chamberlain - Indiana is a small private for-profit school located in the city of Indianapolis.

 On average, nursing graduates from Chamberlain - Indiana take out $38,460 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $256.

 A rank of #3 on this year’s list means Purdue University Northwest is a great place for nursing students.
-Purdue Northwest is a medium-sized public school located in the large suburb of Hammond.
+Purdue Northwest is a moderately-sized public school located in the suburb of Hammond.

 After completing their degree, nursing graduates from Purdue Northwest carry an average student debtload of $25,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $152.